Data Center Risk Management: A Comprehensive and Effective Plan

 Companies with data centers need to prepare for multiple natural and unnatural risks while maintaining compliance.

-Smart CIOs treat data centers as capital assets, with their own budgeting, management objectives and periodic upgrade necessities.
-With the exponential growth of cloud computing, mobile applications, IOT, EUC, and remote work in recent years, data centers have exploded in complexity.
-But IT leaders still must manage external and internal risks to avoid downtime, which can result in losing millions of dollars a day.
+In the meantime, cloud computing, mobile applications, IOT, EUC, and remote work continue unabated, which means IT leaders still must manage external and internal risks to avoid downtime, which can result in losing millions of dollars a day.

 For organizations that need to comply with legal, contractual, or regulatory requirements, periodic data center risk assessments and disaster testing are inevitable.
 Not having a risk management plan in place can lead to the whole data center going down because of a single point of failure anywhere in the architecture, leading to significant disruptions to operations and consequent losses in revenue.